romario5/ui-builder/README.md

 ###Main concept
 The idea is in reusing predefined interface parts schemes for building instances of this parts.
-All data generated is stored in the objects and can be quickly got by referenc.
+All data generated is stored in the objects and can be quickly got by reference.

 Also objects that represents single DOM nodes has few very useful methods implements jQuery syntax.